 Yarrow: Wound healing, bruise and swelling relief, stop bleeding, anxiety relief

 St. John’s Wort: Depression relief

 Purple Dead Nettle: Wound healing, stop bleeding, allergy relief

 Mullein: Cough and Congestion relief

 Black Berry Root: diarrhea, stomach relief

 There are so many other plants that are useful that it would take a rather large book to describe them all.
 Not only that, the plants listed above have more healing qualities than listed above.
-The reason why I approached a blog on pain relief in this way, again, because for the most part, relieving pain has more to do with treating the cause than popping pain relievers.
+The reason why I approached a blog on pain relief in this way, again, is because for the most part, relieving pain has more to do with treating the cause than popping pain relievers.
 There are some pain relievers that exist in Nature, but not like in the pharmacy.
-Pain in nature is not exactly a bad thing anyways.
+Pain in nature is not exactly a bad thing.
 Without it, you won’t know you have an issue.
 Relieving the pain by treating the cause, lets you know when you are healthy again.
 When the pain goes away, it’s because the issue that caused it, has been successfully treated.